mykeln/teslaprep/README.md

 # Tesla Prep

-If you find this guide helpful, I would really appreciate it if you [use my referral link](https://www.tesla.com/referral/mykel48491) (mykel48491) when ordering your Tesla!
-(Thanks Brent, Tim and Alan!)
+If you find this guide helpful, I would really appreciate it if you [use my referral link](https://www.tesla.com/referral/mykel48491) (mykel48491) when ordering your Tesla.
+Using a referral code will grant you 2,000 free Supercharging miles.
+(Thanks Brent, Tim, Alan and Enedy!)

 This is a comprehensive guide on preparing for, taking delivery of, and owning a Tesla Model 3.